 “Oh good, I thought this was gonna be too easy!”

 As the Ark Knight sprinted towards the black beast to strike, it opened its jaws and breathed a stream of blue fire.
 He quickly avoided the flames and slashed at its head with his obsidian blade.
-The dragon swung its massive wing at me in retaliation, but he managed to jump off its head and onto the wall.
+The dragon swung its massive wing at him in retaliation, but he managed to jump off its head and onto the wall.
 Again, he jumped over the dragon’s head and stabbed it right in its armored forehead.
 The force of the impact brought the beast’s head to the floor with a shocking thud.

 Despite this, the beast quickly recovered and tried to shake the Ark Knight off.
 The Zepherok prepared another attack, but this time, it fired a beam of red energy from its gigantic mouth.
 He conjured up his shield, and he managed to block the demon’s blast.
 Even so, he was losing his ground fast, and the beast wasn’t letting up.
 In the heat of the struggle, he summoned a burst of strength that deflected the beam upward.